Gaze across Toronto from the CN Tower and take a boat trip on Lake Ontario.

 Enjoy a scenic flight along the rugged coastline to Bella Bella.

-Stay at Spirit Bear Lodge, in the heart of the Great Bear Rainforest, and spend a few days in this stunning wilderness setting.
+Stay at Great Bear Lodge, in the heart of the Great Bear Rainforest, and spend a few days in this stunning wilderness setting.

 Go hiking, kayaking and mountain biking in the rugged scenery of the Rocky Mountains.